-Teacher guides, textbooks, assessments and lesson resources must all work together in a coherent way to ensure consistency of terminology, whilst allowing for progression overtime; this requires significant investment (time and money) in the production of resources and necessitates the need for MATs, publishers and others to work together.
+Teacher guides, textbooks, assessments and lesson resources must all work together in a coherent way to ensure consistency of terminology, whilst allowing for progression over time; this requires significant investment (time and money) in the production of resources and necessitates the need for MATs, publishers and others to work together.
 Good textbooks can provide a powerful role here in helping to organise all this knowledge, presenting it in a coherent way that reflects the formal structure of the subject being learnt.
-Beware of digital resources – useful for the expert to find information but damaging for the novice who needs to appreciate the overall structure of the subject first.
+Beware of digital resources – useful for the expert to find information but sometimes challenging for the student who needs to appreciate the overall structure of the subject first.

 Coherence between classrooms

 And finally, we need to ensure that there is coherence between teachers.
-If Jamie is taught Chemistry by Miss Smith in Year 7, then Mr Brown in Year 8 should have a clear idea of exactly what Jamie has learnt – it’s not for individual teachers to choose what knowledge students are taught – not because they can’t but because they shouldn’t – if they do, they risk breaking the coherence that the curriculum is working so hard to create.
-This doesn’t mean all teachers need to teach in the same way, or indeed teach exactly the same content.
+If Jamie is taught Chemistry by Miss Smith in Year 7, then Mr Brown in Year 8 should have a clear idea of what Jamie has learnt – it’s not for individual teachers to choose what knowledge students are taught – not because they can’t but because they shouldn’t – if they do, they risk breaking the coherence that the curriculum is working so hard to create.
+This doesn’t mean that all teachers need to teach in the same way, or indeed teach exactly the same content.
 Rather, what’s important is that the curriculum provides sufficient detail about what pupils are learning.
 This enables two teachers teaching adjacent years to connect the curriculum to form an overall narrative.

 So, the primary goal of any curriculum is to create coherence.
-Coherence provides teachers with a framework with which they can use to understand how what they are teaching now, relates to what has come before and what will lie ahead.
+Coherence provides teachers with a map to understand how what they are teaching now, relates to what has come before and what will lie ahead.
 In this way, coherence enables progression of the same idea to take place and avoids unnecessary repetition.
 One purpose of a curriculum is to mitigate individual teachers from distorting and fracturing models of progression that have been planned for.
-In some ways then, the role of the curriculum is to constrain what individual teachers can do.
-But, far more importantly, the curriculum serves to empower teachers so that they can work in a system that ensures a coherent and consistent journey throughout school, for any individual student.
+In some ways, then, the role of the curriculum is to constrain what individual teachers can do.
+But, far more importantly, the curriculum serves to empower teachers so that they can work in a framework that develops a coherent and consistent journey throughout school for any individual student and subject.